sematext/docs/docs/logagent/config-file.md

 ### Section: output

 Logs could be shipped to Elasticsearch or to rtail for realtime log view.
-The Elasticsearch output supports HTTPS, username/password in the url.
+The Elasticsearch output supports HTTPS and username/password in the URL.
-In addtion it is possible to route logs from different files to different indicies in Elasticsearch.
-All logs, which don't match the rules in the indices section are routed to the default index (elasticsearch.index).
+In addition, it is possible to route logs from different files to different indices in Elasticsearch.
+All logs that don't match any rules in the indices section are routed to the default index (elasticsearch.index).

 ```yaml
 output: